shaunsaker/the-shell/README.md

 ### Make it your own

-1. Update `app.json` with your app name, description and support email.
+1. Update `./packages/common/app.json` with your app name, description and support email.

 2. Generate your theme colors where `baseColor` and `themeColor` are any of the [tailwind colors](https://tailwindcss.com/docs/customizing-colors):

 ```
+cd ./packages/scripts
-yarn gen:theme --baseColor teal --neutralColor gray
+yarn build:theme --baseColor teal --neutralColor gray
 ```

-3. Update `./logo.svg` with your logo.
+3. Update `./packages/common/logo.svg` with your logo.
 If you don't have a logo, just grab an icon from https://heroicons.com/ and move on with life.
 It should be a **square svg**, size does not count in this case 😉

 4. Run the script:

 ```
-yarn gen:assets
+yarn build:assets
 ```

 And boom 💣🎆, you have all the optimised public assets you'll need 😎✅